ddfulaa/SACNA/README.md

 # SACNA (Semi-Algebraic Chemical Network Analyzer)

-SACNA is a Mathematica Package developed by Daniel Fula in order to detect the chemical reaction networks that exhibit chiral amplificators.
+SACNA is a Mathematica Package developed by Daniel Fula and J. Montoya in order to detect the chemical reaction networks that exhibit chiral amplificators.

 ## Requirements